 How to start building your brand ambassador strategy

-• Organic social polls on topics related to product or company roadmap
+- Organic social polls on topics related to the product or company roadmap

-Marketing performance may well be defined by access to community and customer evangelism in the years to come.
+In the years to come, marketing performance may well be defined by access to community and customer evangelism.
 If you haven’t started already, take a deep dive into your customer base and start testing ways to engage people who are excited about actively participating in your brand mission.

 Responses